 Successful completion of the course is dependent on undertaking a project.
 This will record your progress as you support a service user in developing a skill that relates to their person centred plan.
 This will involve:

 - Summarising your understanding of how the principles of Systematic Instruction apply to the actual practice of supporting a person to learn a skill to achieve their goals.

 - Producing a training plan

 - Critically analysing your experiences, performance and likely future development in the role

-What is it Like to Study Systematic Instruction with Us?
+What is it like to study with us?